asbah-amjad/WebDev2-Architecting/documentation.md

 ## Server A

-Server A runs on node.js and uses libraries such as express, mongoose, cors and amqplib.
-It is used for:
+### Structure of Server A

+In Server A, different folders are created to refactor the code.
+Implementation of MongoDb connection and schema definitions are located in _models_ directory, _rabbit-utils_ is for sending and receiving order in the queues of RabbitMq, _routes_ is used for the routing of API requests, and required services are defined in the _services_ folder.
+Server A runs on node.js and uses libraries such as express, mongoose, cors and amqplib and these dependecies are defined in the _package.json_ file.

+### Implementation

 - Implementation of Order API
 - Implementation of Sandwich API